 Fried Brownies with Ice Cream.
 This one has been announced for the Tasty Toms.
 I believe it's being offered by Fried What! near Gate 5, 2 for $7.

 Fried Fish.
 Welcome Millie's Fish-N-Shrimp to the Arkansas State Fair!
 Fried catfish is bound to be a star.
 We can say that with some authority - this was Grav Weldon's favorite for best tasting item at the Tasty Toms, which is amazing because Grav just isn't a fried fish person.
-The plate comes with battered fries and jalapeno hush puppies.
+The plate comes with battered fries and jalapeno hush puppies for $10.

 You can also get fried fish at Mom and Pop's BBQ near the entrance to Barton Colliseum in the silver trailer.